Super Bowl field turned into a giant slip and slide

 It happened again in the Super Bowl, though both teams felt the slippage.

-“It’s not like we were playing on the on ice and they were playing on grass,” Eagles coach Nick Sirianni said.
-“We all had to play on it, we all have to figure out our shoes.”
+“It’s not like we were playing on the ice, and they were playing on grass,” Eagles coach Nick Sirianni said.
+“We all had to play on it.
+We all have to figure out our shoes.”

 The grass at State Farm Stadium is on a giant tray that is rolled in and out of the retractable roof stadium.
 The field sits out in the Arizona sun on warm days and is brought back inside when it gets cold.